samrudha01codespace/PicSolver/README.md

 **Feedback:**

 We value your feedback!
-If you have any suggestions, questions, or concerns regarding PicSolver, please don't hesitate to contact us at [contact@example.com](mailto:contact@example.com).
+If you have any suggestions, questions, or concerns regarding PicSolver, please don't hesitate to contact us at [Mail me for Feedback..](mailto:samrudhakshirsagar@gmail.com).

 **License:**